Types of assessment

 Face-to-face assessments

-You should also contact us if you would like us to make an audio recording of your assessment.
-You can also make an audio recording of your face-to-face assessment on your own device and take notes.
+You should also contact Serco if you would like us to make an audio recording of your assessment.

 The Health Assessment Advisory Service will pay expenses for:

 We encourage you to bring a family member, friend, or support worker to your face-to-face assessment.
-If you wish to claim expenses for a companion, please contact us before your appointment.
+If you wish to claim expenses for a companion, please contact Serco before your appointment.

 For your expenses to be paid, you will need to complete an expenses form which will be provided at the Assessment Centre.

 The receptionist at the Assessment Centre can help you complete the form.
-Remember to bring your bank details with you if you want to claim expenses.
+Remember to bring your bank details and all your travel receipts with you if you want to claim expenses.
+Please by a return ticket where possible.
 You should receive payment within approximately two weeks after you return the form.

 Face-to-face assessments often last between 20 minutes and 1 hour depending on the type of benefit being assessed, however they may take longer if necessary.

 During your assessment, you can expect to be asked about your health conditions or disabilities and how your condition affects your day-to-day life.
-Depending on your illness or disability and the benefit you are being assessed for, the Functional Assessor may ask you to take part in a physical examination.
+Depending on your illness or disability and the benefit you are being assessed for, the health professional may ask you to take part in a physical examination.
 This may include:

-If you are concerned that any movements will cause you pain, please tell the Functional Assessor at the assessment.
+If you are concerned that any movements will cause you pain, please tell the health professional at the assessment.

 Telephone assessments